 What Are Internal Controls?

 Keep in mind that internal controls are not limited to technology solutions, such as user access controls.
-Internal control includes physical security measures, consistent staff training, audits, and investigations.
+Internal control includes physical security measures, staff training, audits, investigations, or even a speech from the CEO stressing the importance of good conduct.
 Your company’s threats and the likely damage from each hazard will determine the controls you use.

 Why Are Internal Controls Important?

-Schedule a demo today to learn how ZenComply can help you make sure your organization is always audit-ready.
+Schedule a demo today to see how RiskOptics can help your organization automate the audit evidence-gathering process.